The Atlantic Rainforest

 - Just 7% of Brazil’s extraordinary Atlantic rainforest remains

-- Excursions to look for the rare Three-toed Jacamar, Grey-winged Cotinga and Restinga Antwren
+- Excursions to look for Three-toed Jacamar, Black-and-gold Cotinga, Green-crowned Plovercrest and Restinga Antwren

 - Small group tour with a maximum of 8 participants

-- Expertly led by Limosa's David Walsh and REGUA’s own resident, English-speaking Brazilian bird guides
+- Expertly led by Limosa's Frank Lambert and REGUA’s own resident, English-speaking Brazilian bird guides

 Fly to Rio de Janeiro from where it is only a 90 minute transfer to REGUA, our base throughout the tour.
 Night at Guapiaçu Bird Lodge